jbgreenh/df-compare-pl/README.md

 - both dfs must have the same rows
 - if the dfs have different columns they will not be checked for a difference in rows
 - row and column order do not matter for row and column comparisons
+- will fill nulls with `is_null` for comparison purposes

   args:
    `a`: a pl.Dataframe